 When shapeshifted into a fully human form, djinn can interbreed with humans.
 The same applies to any other species they temporarily but completely adopt.
 Many djinn have some human in them, a legacy of the pre-Sundered eras.
 Hybrids born to human mothers are called mugharabun or lilites, and are humans with a strong whiff of djinnish magic about them.
 There are several clans or races of these and new ones could arise at any time.
 For more on lilites, see Spiritual Strains.

 The hybrids born to djinnish mothers are called peries, mazzikim, or lilim and are djinn with tendencies to human psychology and shape.
 Lilim proper are descended from the first lilim, children of Adam and the djinnia Lilith, but the name is spread around carelessly by humans.
 The masculine singular is lilu; the feminine singular is lili.

 Lilim, like all djinn, are shapeshifters, but they have two default forms.
 One is the standard djinnish fire-egg; the other is an ectoplasmic human form, a humanoid aeriel body, like that of a ka or ghost.
 Their human form often has exotic features, like blue or green skin, or glowing eyes, though it is hard to tell if such details are really part of the default form unless you know the individual well; they can tweak such things easily.

 Lilim, like lilites and like other djinn, are divided into many tribes and clans.
 Many of these have bad reputations.
 The stereotype of "bad lilim" is sly, seductive, and predatory.
 The stereotype of "good lilim" is elusive, daintily pretty, and gentle.
-When confronting a pure-blood djinni, a human may feel they are faced with something like a tornado or an unexploded bomb; when confronted with a lilu, a human may feel they are confronted with a maze or dark forest of unknown safety.
+When confronting a pure-blood djinni, a human may feel they are faced with something like a tornado or an unexploded bomb; when confronted with a lilu, a human may feel they are faced with a maze or dark forest of unknown safety.